JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 <div style="page-break-before: always;"></div>

-## Playing rank 2–4 cards (Potions)
+## Playing rank 2–4 cards (Relics)

-Potions are mysterious brews that affect your Health the moment you drink them.
+Relics are ancient fragments you must deal with.
+Primal Charms (red) restore vitality.
+Cursed Shards (black) drain your life force.

-To play a Potion, discard it and apply the effect based on its color:
+To play a Relic, discard it and apply the effect based on its color:

-- Red (♥ or ♦) - **Elixir:** Gain Health equal to the card's rank
+- Red (♥ or ♦) - Gain Health equal to the card's rank
-- Black (♠ or ♣) - **Bane:** Lose Health equal to the card's rank
+- Black (♠ or ♣) - Lose Health equal to the card's rank

 ## Playing rank 5–10 cards (Weapons)

+Weapons are the tools of your trade.
 You may equip a Weapon only by playing it from the Room.
 You cannot equip from the Backpack.

 ### Spades ♠ (Attack skill)